Behaviour Help Web Based App

 How does the Behaviour Help web-based app work?

 The Assess stage guides users through a series of questions to systematically document incidents of challenging behaviour.
-For each question asked, the app provides a comprehensive list of suggestions for users to reflect on in order to determine what may have triggered the incident, and why the child may have exhibited specific behaviours.
-Once all questions are answered, the Behaviour Help app produces a Functional Behaviour Analysis to detail the triggers and functions of the child’s challenging behaviours.
+For each question asked, the app provides a comprehensive list of suggestions for users to reflect on in order to determine what may have triggered the incident, and why the individual may have exhibited specific behaviours.
+Once all questions are answered, the Behaviour Help app produces a Functional Behaviour Analysis to detail the triggers and functions of the individual’s challenging behaviours.

 The Prevent stage guides users through a series of questions to determine what strategies can be applied to minimise or avoid the occurrence of challenging behaviours.
 For each question asked, the app provides a comprehensive list of strategies for tailoring the environment, activity and interactions to avoid challenging behaviour from beginning or escalating.
-The app also provides strategies for helping the child learn positive ways of behaving and managing their emotions.
+The app also provides strategies for helping the individual learn positive ways of behaving and managing their emotions.
 Once all questions are answered, the Behaviour Help app produces a Prevention Plan that details the strategies that have been chosen to prevent and manage challenging behaviour.

 Who can use the Behaviour Help web-based app?